Zilliqa/apidocs/source/index.html.md

 id | "1"
 jsonrpc | "2.0"
 method | "GetDsBlock"
-params | A specified DS block number represented as `String`.
+params | A specified DS block number represented as a `String`.

 ## GetLatestDsBlock